Hi everyone!

 When you get to the website, there will be some links followed by Japanese text.
 All you need to do is click the link that says v0.(latest version number) zipアーカイブ.
 This will launch a zip file, which you can unzip in your desired location on your computer.

 This will open the fully operational version of the UTAU software.
 However, it will be entirely in Japanese.
-As I said earlier, I can no read that.
+As I said earlier, I can not read that.
 How can this be fixed?
 There is an English patch available for us Western fans to utilize, which can be found here: http://utau.wikia.com/wiki/UTAU_wiki:UTAU_GUI_Translation.

 We need to create a new folder within the UTAU(version number) folder you have with this patch.
-Create a new folder and name it “res.”
+Create a new folder and name it “res”.
 Once this is done, unzip the English patch file into this new “res” folder.

 We Made It!